mbluelander/whirltube/README.md

 wget https://raw.githubusercontent.com/mbluelander/whirltube/refs/heads/main/wt.sh
 ```

 If you would like to be able to run the program from anywhere, place wt.sh in one of your system's "PATH" folders.
-An example on Debian would be `/home/[username]/.local/bin/`.
 For a list of folders in your system's PATH, open a command line and type `echo $PATH`.

 >[!NOTE]
 >wt.sh must be in the same folder as yt-dlp, or yt-dlp must be in your system's `$PATH` to use whirltube.